-Since coming across the idea of Ikigai, and for a while before that, I’ve been meaning to write about my environmental values as a hairdresser.
-Often, when I talk to people about the environmental impact of hair, they say: “Oh yeah it‘s everything and everywhere isn’t it.”
-(It being the wanton destruction of the planet.)
-Just like The Good Place tells us, the impacts we have on the world around us run deep, and are highly interwoven.
+When thinking about the environmental impact of hair, people often remark: “Oh yeah it‘s everything and everywhere isn’t it.”
+(It being the destruction of the planet.)
+The impacts we have on the world around us run deep and are highly interwoven.
 For ages I’ve been meaning to write some thoughts about my environmental perspective as a hairdresser, here’s my first post:

-The fast fashion industry is coming under heavy scrutiny recently, however it appears to me that the beauty industry’s environmental impacts are mysteriously immune.
-Clearly I’ve got lots to write about here.
-To set the ball rolling in this first post, I’m going to write quite broadly about about three aspects of haircare.
-In increasing order of their associated environmental issues, these are: cutting, maintenance, and colouring.
+The fast fashion industry is comes under heavy scrutiny regularly, however, it appears to me that the beauty industry’s environmental impacts are somehow more immune, I’ve got lots of thought to write about that.
+To set the ball rolling in this first post, I’m going to try and write quite broadly about three aspects of haircare.
+In increasing order of their environmental issues, these are cutting, maintenance, and colouring.

 Cutting hair has very few environmental issues involved with it, which is one of the main reasons I was attracted to it as a career (as opposed to colouring) in the first place.
-Hairdressing scissors are self sharpening – the hair actually polishes the steel as they’re used.
+Hairdressing scissors are self-sharpening the hair polishes the steel as they’re used.
 Combs, which were traditionally made from bone, are now made from plastic.
-The only other necessaries: clips, a waterspray and a gown are all very durable, and can last many thousands of haircuts.
+The only other necessaries: clips, a water-spray and a gown are all very durable, and can last many thousands of haircuts.
 I’d say taking into account what a dramatic change a haircut alone can make, the environmental impact per job is negligible, especially when compared to the next two aspects.
-Hair cuttings are of course a natural product and can be composted, however the vast majority ends up in landfill.
+Hair cuttings are of course a natural product and can be composted, however, the vast majority ends up in landfill.

-There’s a lot more to write about on the subject of NoPoo… but in a nutshell my advice would be to make use of a variety of plants which have been proven for millennia to be safe, effective and indeed – free.
-The two plants I recommend being Wild Sweet William (for greasy hair) and Nettle (for dry hair).
+There’s a lot more to write about on the subject of NoPoo… but in a nutshell, my advice would be to make use of a variety of plants that have been proven for millennia to be safe, effective and indeed – free.
+The two plants I recommend are Wild Sweet William (for greasy hair) and Nettle (for dry hair).
 Both of these grow in the UK as weeds and consequently can be foraged.
 Nettle is known for its ability to alleviate skin conditions such as eczema and its ability to give shine.
-Wild Sweet William’s scientific name Saponaria officinalis comes from the Latin stem ‘sapon-‘ meaning soap, it is still used to clean delicate fabrics like tapestries today in museums etc. From experience I can tell you that it is a very strong cleanser.
+Wild Sweet William’s scientific name Saponaria officinalis comes from the Latin stem ‘sapon-‘ meaning soap, it is still used to clean delicate fabrics like tapestries today in museums etc. It is very strong, use a weak solution.

-There’s an ever increasing range of natural/organic haircare products available, all pledging their environmentally friendly credentials, such as ‘recyclable’ packaging, not having been tested on animals, carbon offsetting etc. None of these stand up to even the slightest scrutiny and in my opinion, they’re some of the most insidious examples of greenwashing.
+There’s an ever-increasing range of natural/organic haircare products available, all pledging their environmentally friendly credentials, such as ‘recyclable’ packaging, not having been tested on animals, carbon offsetting etc. None of these stands up to even the slightest scrutiny and in my opinion, they’re some of the most insidious examples of greenwashing.

 Here’s a quick background to what got us here:

 What we now know as hair colour began in the 1860s with the discovery of PPD and in 1907 Eugène Schueller (founder of L’Oréal) invented the first hair colour.
-Thus began the multi billion dollar industry which is now hoodwinking us on many levels into thinking we are not perfect as we are, that we can reverse the ageing process and that we *need* to colour, shave, and faff with our hair to the extent that we currently do.
+Thus began the multi-billion dollar industry which is now hoodwinking us on many levels into thinking we are not perfect as we are, that we can reverse the ageing process and that we *need* to colour, shave, and obsess about our hair to the extent that we currently do.

-In order to lighten hair, pigment needs to be removed and this can be achieved by spraying citrus juice on hair on a long term basis and leaving it in.
+To lighten hair, pigment needs to be removed and this can be achieved by spraying citrus juice on hair on a long term basis and leaving it in.
 The effect is speeded up by UV from the sun.
 There are records of Celts bleaching their hair thousands of years ago.
-There’s a wealth of knowledge out there which I’ll be exploring in future posts.
+There’s a wealth of knowledge out there that I’ll be exploring in future posts.
 But that’s about it, for this article.

 I look forward to reading people’s comments on this post and if there are any topics I touched on which you would like me to write more about, or any other directions you’d like me to explore, please leave a comment!